 When you use those terms, make sure that you also give a proper explanation of what it means and put it in context.
 When you’re going to talk to people, say, at an old age facility or a specific city, you should do a bit of study of who your audience is—what is the general age, what’s the culture, what are the language that’s spoken, is English the first language, is it younger generation?
 Do a bit of research around that region: what’s the history like, what technology trends are going in there, what type of firms and technology are they used to.

-Once you've got a bit of a background regarding that, you can then work on how am I going to send a clear message?
-What is the best medium to reach them?
-Would it be an email?
-Would it be going on one-on-one talks?
-Would it be broadcast media?
+Once you’ve got a bit of a background regarding that, you can then work out what is the best medium to reach them.

 What are ways to make communication more effective?